-Parade of Champions Stadium Diagram 2012: A diagram showing the layout of Bridgeforth Stadium, identifying the band entrance/exit, field entrance location/direction of performance, and the pit/prop entrance/exit
+Parade of Champions Stadium Diagram 2013: A diagram showing the layout of Bridgeforth Stadium, identifying the band entrance/exit, field entrance location/direction of performance, and the pit/prop entrance/exit can be found here.

 There are two concessions concourses at the JMU Bridgeforth Stadium and they will be serving food and beverages all day!
 From breakfast in the morning, lunch and dinner, to snacks throughout the event, they will take care of your band’s food needs!